hashicorp/terraform-provider-azurerm/website/docs/authenticating_via_msi.html.markdown

 Terraform supports authenticating to Azure through Managed Service Identity, Service Principal or the Azure CLI.

-We recommend using Managed Service Identity when running in a Shared Environment (such as within a CI server/automation) that you do not wish to configure credentials for - and [authenticating via the Azure CLI](authenticating_via_azure_cli.html) when you're running Terraform locally.
-Note that managed service identity is only available for virtual machines within Azure.
+Managed Service Identity can be used to access other Azure Services from within a Virtual Machine in Azure instead of specifying a Service Principal or Azure CLI credentials.

 ## Configuring Managed Service Identity

 Managed Service Identity allows an Azure virtual machine to retrieve a token to access the Azure API without needing to pass in credentials.
 This works by creating a service principal in Azure Active Directory that is associated to a virtual machine.
 This service principal can then be granted permissions to Azure resources.
 There are various ways to configure managed service identity - see the [Microsoft documentation](https://docs.microsoft.com/en-us/azure/active-directory/msi-overview) for details.
-You can then run Terraform from the MSI enabled virtual machine by setting the use_msi provider option to true.
+You can then run Terraform from the MSI enabled virtual machine by setting the `use_msi` provider option to `true`.

 ### Configuring Managed Service Identity using Terraform

 Managed service identity can also be configured using Terraform.
 The following template shows how.
-Note that for a Linux VM you must use the ManagedIdentityExtensionForLinux.
+Note that for a Linux VM you must use the `ManagedIdentityExtensionForLinux` extension.

 ```hcl
 resource "azurerm_virtual_machine" "virtual_machine" {